Overflwn/lightweight_json/README.md

 # lightweight_json

-This is a simple C99 JSON serializer which serializes data as JSON directly to a char buffer.
+This is a simple C99 JSON serializer which serializes data directly to a char buffer.

 ## Supported Types
 - Strings